-- Keeping the school or college building and surrounding neighbourhood clean, picking up the litter and putting it in the trash can, can be your one step as a socially responsible citizen.
+- Keeping the school or college building and surrounding neighborhood clean, picking up the litter and putting it in the trash can, can be your one step as a socially responsible citizen.

 - You can also keep a check on reducing energy and water consumption.
 Every time you leave the classroom, ensure the lights and fans are switched off.